jmunixusers/presentations/Systemd.md

 ## Timer unit files

 Timer unit files are a replacement for traditional `crontab` entries.
-They can be depended on by services or can depend on services (or actually any type of `unit` files).
+They can be a dependency of services or can depend on services (or actually any type of `unit` files).

 An example Timer unit file from Arch Linux is: